 When visiting Denali, get a free junior ranger activity booklet and earn your badge.
 You can also borrow a backpack in our Denali Discovery Pack program, full of cool activities and resources.
 Even if you can't visit Denali, you can still download and complete our virtual junior ranger activity, and have your badge mailed to you.

 Accredited Teacher Field Courses

 Each summer, teachers are encouraged to participate in accredited field courses offered through the Murie Science and Learning Center.
-Shoulder-to-shoulder with other teachers, scientists and specialists, you will experiment with activities, and discuss methods, tools, and resources for conveying science to students.
+Shoulder-to-shoulder with other teachers, scientists and specialists, you will participate in field activities and discuss methods, tools, and resources for conveying science to students.
 Professional development credit is provided by the University of Alaska.
 Most teacher trainings are coordinated by Alaska Geographic and are based from the MSLC field camp in Denali.
 Teacher scholarships are available annually, with applications generally due in late January.